Lincoln LS owners have reported 48 problems related to automatic transmission (under the power train category).

 I bought a 2003 Lincoln Ls and it has been in the shop most of the time I have owned it.
 11,000 dollars worth of repairs.
 Now the transmission shift erratically and the dealer says it can be fixed and has to ha a new one.
 3800 dollars more cmon the is now only a 3000 dollar car.
-This automatic transmission problem happened on 07/17/11.

 See all problems of the 2003 Lincoln LS.

 Ford/Lincoln should be held accountable for this product.
 The amount of problems from many customers around the country is simply amazing.
 For Ford to not send out recalls on the Ls is simply a lack of professional business.
 The following problems are not isolated to myself but rather by thousands around the country. - clock spring replaced 2 times. $600 each

 - transmission problems, unfixed at this point.
 Will cost $3,000 +

 - window mods replaced 4 times. $400 each time

 - engine coils bad. $600 fix, and still doesnt run right. - thurmistate issues.
 Replaced once for $300 and doing it again. - both front inside door handles replaced. $400 each time.
 These were specifically designed to fail after time after seeing them!

 - loud "clunking" coming from front passenger wheel.
 Looked at with no answer why. - car has shut down electrically driving down interstate multiple times only to start up after sitting a while.
 Very dangerous due to losing power steering.
 No answer to why.